NCTraCSIDSci/macrovisits/README.md

 ## Citation for Leese, et al.
 https://doi.org/10.1093/jamia/ocad057

 > Leese P, Anand A, Girvin A, et al. Clinical encounter heterogeneity and methods for resolving in networked EHR data: a study from N3C and RECOVER programs. *Journal of the American Medical Informatics Association*.
 2023;30(6):1125-1136.

+## Using This Repo
+If you use this software in your work, please cite the repo using the CITATION.cff or alternatively cite the academic paper Leese, et al. above.

 ## The Problem